stephaniesmith/image-gallery/LAB.md

 1. Create Route sketches and consdier Responsive layout.
 Goal is to understand how the app will behave at each supported breakpoint for each supported route
+1. Consider and decide on color schemes and font
 1. Using CSS Grid and React Router, implement routes and subroutes with static components and placeholder components for data-driven routes
 1. Using `redux` in the app, and standard express/mongoose/mongodb backend, implement the components